 My favorite part is when we are working as a team.
 Seeing that no matter the challenges, we can achieve the results through constant and hard teamwork; it gives me great satisfaction.

-The main reasons to enter competitions are to develop a good portfolio and to learn how to present your work professionally because our competitions are evaluated by art experts.
+The main reasons to enter art competitions are to develop a good portfolio and to learn how to present your work professionally because our art competitions are evaluated by art experts.
 Both reasons are crucial for an artist’s path to becoming a professional.

 You work with a lot of artists.
-What is the most common question you get asked about competitions?
+What is the most common question you get asked about art competitions?

 One of the most common questions is how to present an entry.
-If the best option is to submit several artworks or just views of the same artwork.
+If the best option is to enter several artworks or just views of the same artwork.
 This question is crucial as artists are learning how to show their artwork at a professional level.
 The best part is that we allow both options, but artists have to decide what is the best option for them.

 Has the style/medium of the works selected by the jurors changed?
 If so, in which way?

-As we have different jurors for each competition, the styles and mediums always change throughout the years.
+As we have different jurors for each art competition, the styles and mediums always change throughout the years.
 But what is consistent, is the quality.
 The better the selection, the better the exhibition we have.

 What is the most rewarding part of all this?